chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

         gradlew :runner:run -PbaseUrl=http://loadbalancer.hostname.com -Psimulation=stress.RealisticSimulation -PsshHost=ssh.hostname -PsshUser=ssh_user -PsshPassword=ssh_password

-    On Linux
+    On Linux:

         ./gradlew :runner:run -PbaseUrl=http://loadbalancer.hostname.com -Psimulation=stress.RealisticSimulation -PsshHost=ssh.hostname -PsshUser=ssh_user -PsshPassword=ssh_password

-    Where `loadbalancer.hostname.com` points to a pre-configured load balancer that distributes requests to all active nodes in the cluster.
-And `sshHost`, `sshUser` and `sshPassword` are connection details of SSH server set up in pre-requirements.
+    Where `loadbalancer.hostname.com` points to a pre-configured load balancer that distributes requests to all active nodes in the cluster and `sshHost`, `sshUser` and `sshPassword` are connection details of SSH server set up in the prerequisites.
 1. Copy the generated report from the `runner/reports` directory and fill the name of the report in corresponding column of the `XLR.TestSets.xlsx`.

-    Note: The report full path location is printed at the end of test run and displayed as
+    **Note:** The report's full path location is printed at the end of test run and displayed as:

         Reports generated in 0s.
         Please open the following file: /full/path/to/xl-release-stress-tests/runner/reports/realisticsimulation-1439800181549/index.html

-1. Fill out additional information in the `XLR.TestSets.xlsx`.
+1. Fill out additional information in `XLR.TestSets.xlsx`.